ibthiam/gatsbyjs-portfolio/README.md

    cd portfolio
    ```

-4. Install and use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm)
+4. Install & use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm)

    ```sh
    nvm install